C411M3J4X/pinshare/README.md

 # PinShare

 PinShare is an image based social media web application.
 It allows the users to login with their Google Account and share their ideas & posts to people.
-(Tutorial from Javascript Mastery)
+(Tutorial from JavaScript Mastery)

 ### Screenshots